jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/4_File.typ

 #import "../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

-// TODO: This section for the moment only consits of fractions == Research Enabler <chap_0_6>
+== Research Enabler <chap_0_6>
-Before going into more depths for #gl_("swith"), the author of thesis would like to highlight the following fact.
+This section provides context for the research environment that facilitated this study on #gl_("swith", pl:true).
+It outlines the funding sources that enabled this contribution to #gl_("swith",pl:true).
+By transparently presenting this information, readers can better understand the research ecosystem and form their own opinions on the study's context.

+Thus, before delving deeper into research on #gl_("swith", pl:true), it is important to acknowledge the following:
-The Federal Ministry for Economic Affairs and Climate Action provided sponsored the research project called Konzeptprüfstand für Kleinflugzeugflügel mit hochintegralen Hochdruckwasserstofftanks under the id 20M2117B.

-This research project was granted to the TU Dresden.
-At the TU Dresden the author worked on that project and was allowed to use some of the outcome for a PhD thesis.
+The Federal Ministry for Economic Affairs and Climate Action sponsored the research project titled "Konzeptprüfstand für Kleinflugzeugflügel mit hochintegralen Hochdruckwasserstofftanks" under the identification number 20M2117B.
+This project was awarded to the TU Dresden, where the author of this thesis was employed and granted permission to utilize some of the project outcomes for doctoral research.
+The project involved collaboration with an industry partner, Die IMA Materialforschung und Anwendungstechnik GmbH in Dresden, bringing valuable industry perspective to the research context.

-Thus, this work was financially supported by the TU Dresden and the Federal Ministry for Economic Affairs and Climate Action.
+As a result, this work received financial support from both the TU Dresden and the Federal Ministry for Economic Affairs and Climate Action.
+These institutions and partners provided the enabling factors for this research.
-Besides the financial support, some co worker, the project manager and the professor of the chair guided this work.

-They all contributed togehter to enable this work.
-Besides provind the author the ability to express his graditute to all the mentioned parnter, there is one more importnat reason to mention here.
-Research experts and many readers might ask themselves about the money provider.
-Based on this outcome, the trust in the results can vary.
-Having transparently provided these informaiton, the reader can decide for himself whether there was any pressure from outside to present the results in one or another way.
+While expressing gratitude to all involved parties is significant, there is another crucial reason for disclosing this information.
+Research experts and readers might be interested in understanding the funding sources and collaborative context, as this knowledge could potentially inform their interpretation of the results.
+By providing these details transparently, readers are empowered to form their own opinions regarding the research environment.